 Just forward, the console houses the stereo unit and a large locking glove box.
 Upgrade to the premium-level stereo ($1,233) that includes a transom remote, Amp and subwoofer, and a second pair of speakers.
 The aft seat provides a removable beverage cooler below one of its cushions, as well as an L-shaped bolster pad for guests to recline on.

-, our test boat had the upgraded premium level seat that swivels, slides and includes a flip up bolster.
+Our test boat had the upgraded premium level seat that swivels, slides and includes a flip-up bolster.
 It also had the upgraded upholstery that was evident at first glance.
-A flat panel, tinted-glass windshield provides wind protection for pilot and companion and includes a folding center walkthrough.
-Sea Ray went with a more angular windshield reminiscent of the old days and to our eye it looks much better than the blasé, rounded windshield.
+A flat panel, the tinted-glass windshield provides wind protection for pilot and companion and includes a folding center walkthrough.
+Sea Ray went with a more angular windshield reminiscent of the old days and to our eye, it looks much better than the blasé, rounded windshield.